lukashuebner/HyperPhylo/README.md

 Optional flags include `-DCMAKE_CXX_FLAGS="-DNDEBUG"` to disable assertions and `-DOPENMP_ENABLED=FALSE` to disable OpenMP.

-#### Running
+#### Run
 The programm can be run as follows:

     Usage: ./JudiciousPartitioning repeats_file k1[,k2[,k3...]] [partition_number]

-Where `partition_file` is a file describing the site repeats and `partition_number` is the number of the partition to be split.
+Where `repeats_file` is a file describing the site repeats and `partition_number` is the number of the partition to be split (defaults to partition 0).
 A split with the respective number of block whill be computed for each given k.

 #### Repeats file format
 A repeats file is generated from the partitioned MSA and a phylogenetic tree.